Salesforce

 Environment

-This error applies to error code 2760, BATTERY PROBLEM, for air-cool home standby generators.
+This error applies to error code 2770, BATTERY PROBLEM, for air-cooled home standby generators.

 Note: The term "error code" is used interchangeably with 'alarm code,' 'fault code,' 'fault alarm' and similar terminology.
 Error code applies to all such terminology.